 It’s a city that certainly gave us a lot to think about whilst spending time there during the Vietnamese New Year, or Tết as it is known locally.

 Our hotel, Yen Trang 2, was pleasant.
 Located just off the popular Phạm Ngũ Lão street, we were able to get a taxi from the train station.
 With a little help from Google maps, we found the hotel relatively easily.
 It was clean, and the staff were friendly.
 It was also close to the other attractions we visited below!
 We didn’t use public transport at all whilst staying here, which was great.
+Vietnamese sleeper trains are great for transporting between cities but it’s always better if you are close to all the attractions in a city!

 One thing we didn’t do enough of was shop for souvenirs and gifts.
 There are plenty of shops and stalls to try out though – definitely visit Bến Thành Market!
 There are hundreds of stalls that sell everything, from food to little trinkets to clothes.
 Don’t forget to haggle in here!
 We did buy a gorgeous red lantern from here but it was hard work!
 We really cracked the ‘I’m not really bothered about this item’ face!

 Along Phạm Ngũ Lão Street, there are lots of shops.
 A few sold clothes and bags, but many sold items like at the market.
-As we didn’t have the space for the Vietnamese hat I so badly wanted ironically, we settled for a miniature version of three hats hanging together.
+As we didn’t have the space for the Vietnamese hat I so badly wanted, we settled for a miniature version of three hats hanging together.
 Kev also bought some sunglasses in one of these shops, and all of the prices were fair.

 A poignant part of our trip was when we visited the War Remnants Museum.
 Before arriving in Vietnam, we really had a limited knowledge about the Vietnam War.
 After visiting the Hỏa Lò Prison Museum in Hanoi, we became a little more interested in the history of the country.